World-leading Brisbane Shipyard expansion wins council approval

 Superyacht builders invest in ocean conservation

-A group of shipyards has committed to reinvesting in the regeneration and conservation of the oceans and is urging others to join them.
+A group of shipyards has committed to reinvesting in ocean conservation and regeneration and is urging others to join them.

 Superyachts must do more to raise on-board safety says Lloyd’s Register

-Lloyd’s Register, the world’s largest yacht classification society, is calling on the industry to step up enforcement of safety at sea rules.
+Lloyd’s Register, the world’s largest yacht classification society, is calling on the industry to step up enforcement of superyachts on-board safety at sea rules.

 “The number one priority of any yacht should be to provide a quality service, but with safety being one of the most dominant values,” said Thomas Zeferer, manager of marine training services for Northern Europe at Lloyd’s Register.